unbxd/search-JS-library/docs/configurations/BreadCrumbConfig.md

 Object
 {: .label }

-by default it contains classes for the wrapper. you can add more classes or any attributes
+You can add different html attributes here which needed to be added a

 ### Default Value
 {: .no_toc }